diversemix/story-teller/README.md

 # story-teller

 Example of the use of a markov chain

 ----

-In a nut shell this reads story and forms a (Markov Chain)[https://en.wikipedia.org/wiki/Markov_chain].
+In a nut shell this reads story and forms a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain).
 Then it will attempt to tell a story based on two words supplied.

 ## Example - Use Alice in Wonderland